 Public: your thesis will be available to anyone, anywhere with an internet connection.

 Restricted: Your thesis will only be available to current faculty, staff, students, and alumnae of MHC.
 A valid MHC login is required to access theses in this category.

 Within each category, you have the option to embargo, or delay access to your thesis, for a period of up to seven years from the time of submission.
-Under an embargo, your thesis will not be searchable or findable within the Institutional Archive or the Library Catalog until after the embargo date passes: only the thesis file itself remains inaccessible during the embargo period.
+Under an embargo, your thesis will still be searchable or findable within the Institutional Archive or the Library Catalog until after the embargo date passes: only the thesis file itself remains inaccessible during the embargo period.